 Working with huge data is very common when it is about Data Warehousing.
 It is necessary to create Cubes on the data to make it meaningful and consumable.
 There are cases when retrieving the data from cube takes lots of the time.
-Let us assume that your cube is returning you data very quickly.
-Suddenly on one day it is returning the data very slowly.
-What are the three things will you to diagnose this.
-After diagnose what you will do to resolve performance issue.
+Let us assume that your cube is returning your data very quickly.
+Suddenly on one day, it is returning the data very slowly.
+What are the three things will you to diagnose this?
+After diagnosing what you will do to resolve the performance issue.

 I required BI Expert Jason Thomas to help with few hints to blog readers.
-He is one of the leading SSAS expert and writes a complicated subject in simple words.
+He is one of the leading SSAS experts and writes a complicated subject in simple words.

 If queries were executing properly before but now take a long time to return the data, it means that there has been a change in the environment in which it is running.
 Some possible changes are listed below:-